Wheat Collapses on Wednesday

-Wheat futures saw weakness across the three exchanges on Wednesday.
+Wheat is showing some continued weakness on Thursday AM, with contracts heading lower.
+Futures saw weakness across the three exchanges on Wednesday.
 Chicago SRW futures were down 9 to 13 ¼ cents across most contracts.
 KC HRW was 8 ¼ to 9 ¾ cents across the board.
 MPLS spring wheat posted losses of 7 ½ to 9 ½ cents on the day.
 Not only were the US futures feeling pressure this morning, as French Milling Wheat Futures were heading lower on Wednesday.

-Canadian railway workers are expected to go on strike at midnight, which could impact some US export business along the bordering US states.
+Canadian railway workers went on strike at overnight, halting railroad movement across the country.
+This will likely also impact some US export business along the bordering states.

 South Korean importers purchased 50,000 MT of US wheat in their tender on Wednesday.
 Ukraine’s ag ministry has proposed an export limit of 16.2 MMT for wheat in 2024/25 for the July 1 through June 30 period.
 USDA’s last two MY totals for Ukraine exports (June 1 – May 31) at 17.12 and 18.4 MMT, with the current 2024/25 projection at 14 MMT.